g-k/heap-visualization/README.md

 ### TODO:

+* test evented Heap
-* test in browsers
+* test visualization in browsers

+* When a viewer clicks a value at the top of the page
+ * it should fade value into heap tree as node then animate any heap sifting

+* show how heap is stored as an array
+* Extract min/max
+* Delete node from center of heap
+* min and max heaps (change sort order or modified comparator, getter, setter)

+* Add text
+ * Analogy to a funnel for explaining it?
+Similar to quantized energy levels of harmonic potential?
+ * Application examples: tournaments, sequencers?
+ * Add Leftist, Skew, and Binomial heaps?

+* Heapq
-* implement rest of module: heapify, heappushpop, nlargest, etc.
+ * implement rest of heapq module: heapify, heappushpop, nlargest, etc.

  * Handle deleted array entries in heapify?
  * Handle NaN, or Infinities?
  * Shift right with sign for `>>` unsigned typedArrays or node buffers?

-* Analogy to a funnel for explaining it?
-Similar to quantized energy levels of harmonic potential?
-* Applications: tournaments, sequencers?
-* Tie into D3 for visualizing heaps?
-* Leftist, Skew, Binomial heaps?